 If you want to lower your FHA closing costs, you’re not alone.
 Most borrowers pay between 3%-6% of the loan’s amount as closing costs.
 While these numbers may seem small, they have significant implications for an FHA loan.

 Let’s say you borrow $400,000 to finance your home purchase.
 If closing costs add up to 3% of the loan’s principal, you will owe $12,000.
-However, the same loan can produce $24,000 in closing costs if they add up to 6% of the loan’s principal.
+However, the same loan can produce $24,000 in closing costs if it adds up to 6% of the loan’s principal.
 The $12,000 gap is a sizable difference, and cutting that down in any way will make closing costs more manageable.
 We have highlighted some strategies you can use to trim the final bill.

 Compare Fees and Shop Around